What is Upper Access?

 Criteria for Authors

 If you’ve read this far, you’re probably an author.
 We are interested in well-written, solidly researched books that have unique information to improve the quality of life.
 We are, necessarily, extremely selective, as we receive hundreds of queries each year and can usually accept only a couple of them.
-We sometimes have to turn down proposals that we like, simply because we are committed to continuing on our small scale and must avoid spreading ourselves too thin.
+We often have to turn down proposals that we like, simply because we are committed to continuing on our small scale and must avoid spreading ourselves too thin.

 E-mail all queries to info (at) upperaccess.com.
 Do not attach a file: we do not open unsolicited files.
 We cannot take inquiries by telephone–at any given time, we are hard at work publishing books and filling orders, so as much as we would like to stop and listen to your pitch for your book, we really can’t.
 Also, please do not mail us an unsolicited manuscript.
 If you do, we cannot guarantee its return, even if you enclose return postage.